top of page

 Rent Out Your Home As A Movie Set/Photo Shoot Location

-If you have a home that you feel might be of interest to film productions, you can look to rent out your property as a film set or photoshoot set.
-In my home town of Aldershot, Hampshire, and the surrounding area, we get many film productions filmed.
+In my hometown of Aldershot, Hampshire, and the surrounding area, we host many film productions.
 I've seen many private homes and other properties, such as large homes, unusual buildings, plots of land and even offices, being used for filming.
-Even derelict buildings, gardens, garages and warehouses get used as film locations, and photoshoot scouts always look for unusual shooting locations.

 Companies such as Giggster help you list your property and put it in front of the right people.
 Still, you need to be aware that renting your property is likely to lead to a fair bit of disruption, and you may not be able to stay in your property if it is a longer production, so you will have to factor that into your plans.
-However, you could earn hundreds of pounds per day, even thousands, for larger productions, so it's worthwhile for your bank account!
-If you rent, you will need permission!

 Use Your Talent/Skills To Earn Money

-Do you have a particular skill that someone might pay you to use?
-Perhaps you are a great graphic designer or have particular knowledge in a specialist subject such as website design, logo design, language translation, writing, a musical talent, or programming; perhaps you have a great voice that would be ideal for voice-over work.
-Companies such as Fiverr have vast numbers of people who advertise their skills on the company's site and get paid for using their talents from their website users worldwide and can be an easy way to get your talent noticed by those who normally may not come across you.
+Companies such as Fiverr have vast numbers of people who advertise their skills on the company's site and get paid for using their talents from their website users worldwide, and it can be an easy way to get your talent noticed by those who usually may not come across you.

 Become A Tutor